 There is opportunity for public comment.
 We will go to the audience.
 I see Patrick has his hand up.
-Go ahead.
-Patrick.
+Go ahead, Patrick.

 MR. PATRICK PAQUETTE: Paul, I'm Patrick Paquette.
 I'm a recreational fishing advocate from Massachusetts.
 Yesterday I waited for the Policy Board to bring up a subject.
 Yesterday over three different management board operations, three different working groups were established.
 At each one of them, using different language, the AP Chairs were asked to or approved to participate in those working groups.
 The language in each one was different and the message was a little bit confusing.
-I wanted to ask the Policy Board - I thought it was most appropriate because I'm of the opinion that in each one of these cases that the advisory panels should be convened in some way, whether that's digitally by webinar or in actual meetings, to comment on the three subjects.
+I wanted to ask the Policy Board - I thought it was most appropriate because I'm of the opinion that in each one of these cases that the advisory panels should be converted in some way whether that's should be convened in some way, whether that's digitally by webinar or in actual meetings, to comment on the three subjects.
 One was in river herring, sea herring and striped bass.